-Strengths Weaknesses Availability of land Don't know what land is catered for - need for a land audit Legislative compliance (building control and Execution of policy (non-communication between town planning, by-laws in place) departments) Rhodes University Acting up on programmes that we have High Court Allocation inequality Private schools Heritage buildings are not well monitored Municipality owns the majority of the land in Who gets the lands in terms of allocation the East Opportunities Threats Subsidy housing for human settlements East area: businesses are dominated by foreigners (township economy) Tourism sector is based on heritage (much Businesses are not formalised of CBD) Only one type of housing subsidy (gap market is not addressed)

-No data on institutional demands on land Urban structure is typical of former segregated planning with poorly developed business and support infrastructure in Makhanda East.
-Potential to speed up the process of Capacity: in the municipality, finances (equipment) legislative compliance to address irregularities Generate revenue: for selling, leasing land Land grabbing / land invasion (due to weaknesses) especially for residential purposes Development of land on the Eastern side Doing business in residential areas not zoned for business Land available in East for township economy Local people not benefitting (as informal traders) - therefore increasing the indigent population Partner with Rhodes University in relation to Shops (informal traders) are not monitored resulting in research capacity them spreading & over-use of municipal services Partner with Rhodes University to create Gap housing market - so they take over RDP houses other faculties on the eastern side & student (while they could qualify for other housing subsidies) accommodation Monitor informal traders to generate revenue If we don't monitor the heritage buildings, they demolish the cultural houses Tighten up on RDP houses Lose the heritage advantage if you don't act to protect it Highly urbanised population indicates Red tape and over-burdened regulatory framework options for more cost-effective service delivery and social services provision Although the Census indicates ± 2 200 households residing in informal structures in Makhanda, the Municipality estimates a subsidised housing demand of 12 800, current projects addressing ± 10 470 units.
-Population growth between 2001 and 2018 estimated at 1.12 % per annum with an estimated population in 2028 at 102 258 or an additional 2 838 households Population growth significantly higher than the Eastern Cape and Sarah Baartman DM, confirming in migration
+Strengths Weaknesses

+Availability of land Don't know what land is catered for -

+need for a land audit

+Legislative compliance (building control Execution of policy (non-communication

+and town planning, by-laws in place) between departments)

+Rhodes University Acting up on programmes that we have

+High Court Allocation inequality

+Private schools Heritage buildings are not well monitored

+Municipality owns the majority of the Who gets the lands in terms of allocation

+land in the East

+Subsidy housing for human settlements East area: businesses are dominated by

+foreigners (township economy)

+Tourism sector is based on heritage Businesses are not formalised

+(much of CBD)

+Only one type of housing subsidy (gap

+market is not addressed)

+No data on institutional demands on land

+Urban structure is typical of former

+segregated planning with poorly

+developed business and support

+infrastructure in Makhanda East.

+Potential to speed up the process of Capacity: in the municipality, finances

+legislative compliance to address (equipment)

+irregularities

+Generate revenue: for selling, leasing Land grabbing / land invasion (due to

+land weaknesses) especially for residential

+purposes

+Development of land on the Eastern side Doing business in residential areas not

+zoned for business

+Land available in East for township Local people not benefitting (as informal

+economy traders) - therefore increasing the

+indigent population

+Partner with Rhodes University in Shops (informal traders) are not

+relation to research capacity monitored resulting in them spreading &

+over-use of municipal services

+Partner with Rhodes University to create Gap housing market - so they take over

+other faculties on the eastern side & RDP houses (while they could qualify for

+student accommodation other housing subsidies)

+Monitor informal traders to generate If we don't monitor the heritage buildings,

+revenue they demolish the cultural houses

+Tighten up on RDP houses Lose the heritage advantage if you don't

+act to protect it

+Highly urbanised population indicates Red tape and over-burdened regulatory

+options for more cost-effective service framework

+delivery and social services provision

+Although the Census indicates ± 2 200

+households residing in informal

+structures in Makhanda, the Municipality

+estimates a subsidised housing demand

+of 12 800, current projects addressing ±

+10 470 units.
+Population growth between

+2001 and 2018 estimated at 1.12 % per

+annum with an estimated population in

+2028 at 102 258 or an additional 2 838

+households

+Population growth significantly higher

+than the Eastern Cape and Sarah

+Baartman DM, confirming in migration